beehive-lab/TornadoVM/docs/source/flags.rst

 TornadoVM Flags
 ===============

-There is a number of runtime flags and compiler flags to enable experimental features, as well as fine and coarse grain profilling in the context of TornadoVM.
+There is a number of runtime flags and compiler flags to enable experimental features, as well as fine and coarse grain profiling in the context of TornadoVM.

 **Note:** for the following examples ``s0`` represents an arbitrary task-graph, as well as ``t0`` represents a given task's name.